secretGeek/today-i-learned-staging/linux/apt_get.md

 The winner is:

 	sudo apt-get update
 	sudo apt full-upgrade

 ...less letters. ;)

 To update just a single package, and only if it is already installed....

 	sudo apt-get update
 	apt-get install --only-upgrade <packagename>

 e.g.

 	sudo apt-get update
 	sudo apt-get install --only-upgrade python-certbot-nginx

-## Removing unwanted packages....
+## Removing unwanted packages

-You may see a message like this....
+You may see a message like this...

 	The following package was automatically installed and is no longer required: libllvm3.8
 	Use 'sudo apt autoremove' to remove it.

 Example of the output: